dr-jts/postgis-patterns/overlay/difference.md

 **Solution - subdivide extent as grid**

-#### Issues
+**Issues**
-conventional approach is too slow to use  (Note: user never actually completed processing, so might not have encountered geometry size issues, which could also occur)
+Basic approach is too slow to use  (Note: user never actually completed processing, so might not have encountered geometry size issues, which could also occur)

-### Remove polygons from a single very large polygon
+### Remove polygon coverage from a single very large polygon
 <https://gis.stackexchange.com/questions/217337/postgis-erase-logic-and-speed>.

-#### Solution
+**Solution**
 * Use `ST_Subdivide` on large polygon
-* Compute difference on subdivided pieces
+* Compute difference between subdivided "squares" and `ST_Union` of overlapping coverage polygons
-* Union remainders
+* Union the remainders

+**Notes**
+* unioning the remainders may produce very narrow gores, if the difference operation used some robustness heuristics
+* the final unioned result is likely to be a very large polygon with many holes.
+This is inefficient to perform further processing on.
+It may be better to use the remainders directly, depending on the processing required.

 ```sql
 -- Turn NJ into a large number of small tractable areas